 Skewered grilled meat served with rice cake (ketupat), peanut sauce and cucumber-chili relish.
 This popular side dish makes an excellent starter or party platter.
 It has a strong turmeric scent and flavour, as this spice is the key marinade ingredient.
 Choose from pork, chicken, beef or mutton.

-An egg omelette mixed with flour and fried with a generous helping of small oysters garnished with coriander leaves.
+An egg omelette mixed with flour and fried with a generous helping of small oysters garnished with coriander leaves, crispy bean sprouts, and a sweet, spicy sauce.
+Depending on how you like it cooked, your oyster omelette can be soft or crispy.

 Bak Kut Teh and Rice